sneakymod/.github/profile/README.md

 </div>

 # 📝 About
-SneakyMod is a modloader for Sneaky Sasquatch.
+SneakyMod is a mod loader for Sneaky Sasquatch.
 This allows custom content to be added to the game.

 # 📂 Download
 sneakyLoader and sneakyPatcher are not ready to be released.
 Please be patient.